 Through the 1850s Fort Worth struggled to find its footing.
 It battled with local Birdville (now part of Haltom City) for control of the county.
 Legend has it that in an election destined to settle the question Birdville brought in a barrel of whiskey (or beer) to entice people to come vote but Fort Worth residents siphoned the barrel empty and used it to entice their own voters to bring them to victory.

 Fort Worth became a stop on the Chisholm Trail.
 Through this it became associated with the cattle business, leading to its nickname as Cowtown.
 The Civil War hit Fort Worth hard economically and the town population dwindled.
 A Dallas paper reported in the 1870s that downtown was so empty a panther was seen sleeping in the streets.
 This gave the city its nickname Panther City.

-The city is served by its city government as the county government in each county in which it lies.
+Fort Worth receives services from its city government and the county government in each county in which it lies.
 Students have a number of private school options but primarily attend public schools in the Fort Worth ISD.
 Parts of Fort Worth fall into other school districts including Azle ISD, Burdville ISD, Burleson ISD, Castleberry ISD, Crowley ISD, Eagle Mountain-Saginaw ISD, Everman ISD, Hurst–Euless–Bedford ISD, Keller ISD, Kennedale ISD, Lake Worth ISD, Mansfield ISD, Northwest ISD, White Settlement ISD and Arlington ISD although the land within the Arlington school district only includes a water treatment plant with no residential zone.